El-Torador/torador-community-server/README.md

 ## Installation

-1. Download and run [ArangoDB](https://www.arangodb.com/download-major) database.
+1. Download and run [ArangoDB](https://www.arangodb.com/download-major) database server.
 Do not set any passwords for the database.

 2. run `npm install`